Kavindi-K/SE-LibraryManagementSystem/Docs/Users.md

 ## Overview

-This document outlines the MongoDB database design for the **User**, **Role**, and **Permission** collections in the Library Management System, focusing on authentication, authorization, and access control.
+This document outlines the MongoDB database design for the **User**, **Role**, and **Permission** collections in the Library Management System.

-The design uses **references** instead of embedding to ensure flexibility and scalability, since users are linked to roles, and roles are linked to permissions.
+The focus is on authentication, authorization, and access control.

+The design uses **references** between collections for scalability and flexibility:
+- Users are linked to roles
+- Roles are linked to permissions

 ---